Edwards-R/redlist_docs/process/internal_stage/eligibility.md

 [Flow chart for assessing synanthropy status](../../diagrams/eligibility_synathropy.drawio.svg)
 |Status|Meaning|
 |---|---|
 |Synanthropic| The taxon is considered to have strong synanthropic links which have destabilised or bypassed natural barriers, thus rendering it ineligible for inclusion on the Red List.
-Simple examples include *Apis mellifera*, which is excluded on the basis of being commercially farmed, and the ant **, which is suspected to have arrived via garden compost.
+Simple examples include *Apis mellifera*, which is excluded on the basis of being commercially farmed, and the ant *Lasius neglectus*, which is suspected to have arrived via garden compost.